FO[PF]

 Syntax

-FO[PF] adds this production rule:
+FO[PF] adds these production rules:

 Well-formedness condition